vladshcherbin/rollup-plugin-copy/readme.md

 ### Configuration

-There are some useful options, all of them are optional:
+There are some useful options:

 #### targets